BruceMellows/BabyDoc/README.md

 This is just a quick play with Project Roslyn.

-It offers to add documentation summary for externally visible methods.
+It offers to add documentation summary for externally visible methods and properties.

 ## Todo

-* Add properties
 * Trying to provide sensible text - want to externalise this features content

+## Issues

+* Removes trivia when inserting the updated documentation